1852 Info 2b John Harper Crompton

 Right: An extract from the London Gazette of 17 April 1962, Issue 42651, page 3229 giving notice of that Walter CROMPTON and Henry John CROMPTON Jnr. closed Crompton Brothers on 31 March 1962.

-The company was dissolved by the sons of Henry john CROMPTON Snr, suggesting that the children of Whyrill were no longer involved in the building industry.
+The company was dissolved by the sons of Henry John CROMPTON Snr, suggesting that the children of Whyrill were no longer involved in the building industry.

-Walter was 48 years old and Henry john Jnr.
+Walter was 48 years old and Henry John Jnr.
 46.

 In August 2009, whilst photographing Silver Hill I met a 92 year old resident of the area.
 He told me that his garage had been the yard office and mentioned that when the company closed its name and reputation was sold-on.
-The new company, using the Silver Hill yard was Someone and Crompton.
+The new company, using the Silver Hill yard was Howcroft and Crompton.

 John Harper's company started when he moved to Hyde in 1887/8, carried on beyond its closure in 1962.